Bottom line upfront: The Bodylastic Stackable resistance band set is my top recommendation.

 Regular resistance bands are made with an elastic latex material, and that’s it.
 The Bodylastics bands, however, are made with a premium-quality Malaysian latex, and beneath this latex shell is a strong braided core.
 Why is this important?
 This is Bodylastics’ answer to the #1 biggest problem with any resistance bands: snapping.
 Resistance bands snap as a result of over-stretching, and this patented 2-layer design, which Bodylastics calls Snap Guard, uses that strong braided core to prevent the outer latex material from being stretched beyond its capabilities.
 We provided a video below that demonstrates how the system works.
 Say goodbye to snapped bands forever with Bodylastics resistance bands!

 With each set, you’ll receive 6 bands of multiple resistances, and each band is color-coded with a label for the amount of resistance (Yellow: 3 lbs, Green: 5 lbs, Red: 8 lbs, Blue: 13 lbs, Black: 19 lbs, Purple: 23 lbs).
 One of my favorite parts about the Bodylastics resistance bands is that they can also be stacked to add more resistance.
 There is a heavy duty nylon connection point at the end of each band with a metal carabiner clip that allows you to combine any of the 6 bands together to create more resistance.
-There will probably be certain exercises where you need more resistance than the heaviest band can offer, so if that’s the case, just clip two bands together and now you have more resistance.
+There will probably be certain exercises where you need more stretch or resistance than the heaviest band can offer, so if that’s the case, just clip two stretch bands together and now you have more resistance.
 Still looking for more?
-You can clip all 6 of the Bodylastics bands together if you really wanted to, which would be a total of 142 lbs of resistance.
+You can clip all 6 of the Bodylastics bands together if you really wanted to, which would be a total of 142 lbs of resistance and stretch.
 That’s the beauty of these, you have so much resistance customization.

 Beyond the bands themselves, Bodylastics also includes quite a few little goodies with each of their resistance bands set.
 The first is a pair of handles, and these aren’t your typical basic foam handles that come with other sets.
 These are heavy duty ABS plastic handles with sweat-resistance rubber grips that are super comfortable and really nice to use.
 As funny as this sounds, these are even better than the handles on my Bowflex home gym!
 In addition to that, you’ll also receive a pair of soft-touch nylon ankle straps for added leg exercise variation, as well a door anchor and an anywhere anchor to give you the ability to really workout anywhere.
 They throw in a detailed exercise guide for workout ideas, and a nice little carrying bag to store everything in while you travel.
 If none of this impresses you and you really don’t like your set, Bodylastics also offers a 100% money back guarantee so you can send it back.